so much potential goes to waste in this film.

 better to look at pictures

-Posted : 11 years, 8 months ago on 14 August 2012 05:59 (A review of Dutch Masters: Bosch [Region 1] [US Import] [NTSC])
+Posted : 12 years, 2 months ago on 14 August 2012 05:59 (A review of Dutch Masters: Bosch [Region 1] [US Import] [NTSC])basic documentary from kultur. does what it needs to but offers very little beyond an introduction to bosch.

 in fact right from the start they mention, more than twice, that there is little actually known about bosch. it begins to feel like filler from the start.